kameshX007/deployWatchtower/README.md

-# deployPortainer
+# deployWatchtower
-This script will deploy a Portainer docker container
+This script will deploy a Watchtower docker container